 - Lead Paint: For buildings built prior to 1978, landlords are required to place a "Lead Warning Statement" in their lease agreement.

-- Agents: If the landlord is not managing the unit themselves, then the person receiving rental payments is automatically assumed to be the agent.
+- Agents: If the landlord is not managing the dwelling unit themselves, then the person receiving the payment of rent is automatically assumed to be the agent.

 - Ownership: Washington tenants have a right to know who their landlord is.
 The landlord can give this information by posting it in a conspicuous place or by mentioning it in the lease agreement.